vfarcic/jenkins-docker-ansible/README.md

 vagrant up prod
 ```

+TODO: ssh-keygen & ssh-copy-id for the prod VM
+TODO: Mention complete source code.
+TODO: Explain how to create new jobs
+TODO: Write summary
+TODO: Mention that post-deployment tests will be explained in another article
+TODO: Mention that Blue-Green Deployment will be explained in another article

 Books Microservice
 ==================

+TODO: Move above Environments

 The first piece of code we'll develop, test, build and deploy is the service that will provide RESTful JSON operations related to retrieval and administration of books.
 The code for this service is already available at [books-service repo](https://github.com/vfarcic/books-service).
 It is developed using [Scala](http://www.scala-lang.org/) with [Spray](http://spray.io/) and [MongoDB](http://www.mongodb.org/) for data storage.
 For more information about this service, please consult [Microservices Development with Scala, Spray, MongoDB, Docker and Ansible](http://technologyconversations.com/2015/01/26/microservices-development-with-scala-spray-mongodb-docker-and-ansible/) article.

 What we want to do with Jenkins is following:

+* Setup CD and production environments
 * Checkout the code from the repository on every commit
 * Run tests that do not require the application to be deployed (static analysis, unit tests)
 * Build the assembly
 * Build the application as a Docker container
 * Push the container to the registry
-* Deploy the application while maintaining the previous version operational and available for general use
+* TODO: Deploy the application while maintaining the previous version operational and available for general use
-* Test the deployed application (functional, integration, stress, etc)
+* TODO: Test the deployed application (functional, integration, stress, etc)
-* Redirect the public traffic from the previous version to the new one.
+* TODO: Redirect the public traffic from the previous version to the new one.
-* Stop the previous version from running
+* TODO: Stop the previous version from running

 If we do this, we'll have the full lifecycle from commit to production deployment without any manual action in between.
 Let's start!